Wise Guys Prefer Brunettes

-Wise Guys Prefer Brunettes is a silent short subject directed by F. Richard Jones and Stan Laurel, starring James Finlayson, Ted Healy, Charlotte Mineau and Helene Chadwick.
+Wise Guys Prefer Brunettes is an American silent comedy film directed by F. Richard Jones and Stan Laurel, starring James Finlayson, Ted Healy, Charlotte Mineau, and Helene Chadwick.
 It was released by Pathé Exchange on October 3, 1926.

 Plot

-Helene Chadwick plays a like-named coed at Pinkham University who runs a shop selling sexy gowns.
+Helene Chadwick plays a like-named student at Pinkham University who runs a shop selling sexy gowns.
 The dean (James Finlayson) believes that Helene's shop is behind the recent breakdown of campus discipline and wants her expelled.
-Meanwhile, Ted Healy—portraying Napoleon Fizz, PU’s "11-year freshman"—has been developing a rejuvenating plaster.
+Meanwhile, Ted Healy—portraying Napoleon Fizz, PU's "11-year freshman"—has been developing a rejuvenating plaster.
 He and Helene conspire to test it on the dean.
 It works, transforming Finlayson into the campus Romeo.
-Helene and Napoleon promptly usher him into a compromising situation at a girls' sorority house, and he's emerging from the plaster's effects just as the university's president (Burr McIntosh) shows up.
+Helene and Napoleon promptly usher him into a compromising situation at a women's sorority house, and he is found emerging from the plaster's effects just as the university's president (Burr McIntosh) shows up.